 Check out the next Blog in the Series

-Blog #3 in the Series is all about Data.
+Blog #3 in the Series is all about Data and what you should know with S/4HANA implementation.
 Check it out to learn about CDS Views and more.